-FAULT CAUSE REMEDY 1 A Welding current is too A Reduce welding current. formed in the base metal adjacent to the toe of a weld B Welding arc is too long.
-B Reduce the length of the welding arc. and has not been filled by the weld C Angle of the electrode is incorrect.
-C Electrode should not be inclined less than 45° to the vertical face. metal (undercut).
-D Joint preparation does not allow correct electrode angle.
-D Allow more room in joint for manipulation of the electrode.
-E Electrode too large for joint.
-E Use smaller gauge electrode.
-F Insufficient deposit time at edge of weave.
-F Pause for a moment at edge of weave to allow weld metal buildup.
-G Power source is set for MIG (GMAW) welding.
-G Set power source to STICK (MMAW) mode.
-5 Portions of the weld run do not A Small electrodes used on heavy cold plate.
-A Use larger electrodes and preheat the plate. fuse to the surface B Welding current is too low B Increase welding current. of the metal or edge of the joint.
+FAULT CAUSE REMEDY 5 Portions of the weld run do not fuse to A Small electrodes used on heavy cold plate.
+A Use larger electrodes and preheat the plate. the surface of the B Welding current is too low.
+B Increase welding current. metal or edge of the joint.
 C Wrong electrode angle.
 C Adjust angle so the welding arc is directed more into the base metal.
 D Travel speed of electrode is too high.
 D Reduce travel speed of electrode.
 E Scale or dirt on joint surface.
 E Clean surface before welding.
-Lack of fusion cau electrode angle inc correct, rate of travel too h ign Sign Art # A-05867_AC Lack of inter-run fusion Lack of side fusion, scale dirt, small electrode, amperage too low Lack of root fusion Figure 2: Ex ample of Lack of Fusion 6 Gas pockets or A High levels of sulphur in A Use an electrode that is designed for high voids in weld steel. sulphur steels. metal (porosity) B Electrodes are damp.
+Lack of fusion cau electrode angle im rate of travel too h Art # A-05867_AC Lack of side fusion, scale dirt, small electrode, amperage too low Lack of inter-run fusion Example of Lack of Fusion 6 Gas pockets or A High levels of sulphur in A Use an electrode that is designed for high sulphur voids in weld metal steel. steels. (porosity) B Electrodes are damp.
 B Dry electrodes before use.
 C Welding current is too high.
 C Reduce welding current.
 D Surface impurities such as oil, grease, paint, etc. D Clean joint before welding.
 E Welding in a windy environment.
 E Shield the weld area from the wind.
 F Electrode damaged ie flux coating incomplete.
 F Discard damaged electrodes and only use electrodes with a complete flux coating.
 7 Crack occurring in weld metal soon A Rigidity of joint.
 A Redesign to relieve weld joint of severe stresses or use crack resistance electrodes. after solidification commences B Insufficient throat thickness.
 B Travel slightly slower to allow greater build up in throat.
 C Weld current is too high.
 C Decrease welding current.
-Manual 0-5586 7- 15 MANUAL ARC (MMAW) WELDING
+Not cleaned, or incorrect electrode Slag trapped in undercut Slag trapped in root $\sim$ Art # A-05868 AC Figure 7-32: Example of Slag Inclusion

-Table 7-2: Welding Problems MMAW (Stick)
+Table 7-2: Welding Problems MMAW (STICK)